700 feet Elevation on top of Bacton Hill

 Gene built a house in 1977 on top of Bacton Hill (Malvern-Chester Springs), 700 feet elevation.
 It included a 70 foot Tri-ex tower with an additional 20 foot mast.
 The location had been carefully selected for his ham activities.
 The tower collapsed within itself September 1998 from cable failure that raises it.
 PARA had a 16 repeater input on this at the time.

 Gene has been in Rotary Club since 1975.
 He was in the Phoenixville Club till 1993 when he switched to the Exton Frazer Rotary Club.
-He has served on both Boards and was President of the Exton Frazer Rotary in 1996-97.
-He was recently re-elected to hold the office of President again in the year 2002-03.
+He has served on both Boards and was President of the Exton Frazer Rotary in 1996-97 and again in the year 2002-03.
+He was also reelected to serve again in 2004-05.
+He received a "Presidential Citation" for his work from the District Governor recently at the annual "Leadership Ball".
+As of 2018, he is stilla member of the Rotary Club of Great Valley - Exton Frazer.
 He believes strongly in participating in community service.
-His dad was in Ardmore and Pompano Beach Rotary Clubs and his Uncle is in Garberville, California Rotary.
+His dad was in Ardmore and Pompano Beach Rotary Clubs and his Uncle was in Garberville, California Rotary.
 Gene grew up knowing exchange students from other countries.

 Gene is also responsible for starting the web page not only for the Exton Frazer Rotary Club, but for the Rotary District 7450 web site as well in 1996.
-He is now part of the District Technical committee.
+He was part of the District Technical Committee.
 In April, 2000, he received a Governor's Citation and in June, a Presidential Citation for his work on the Rotary District and Club Web Site.

 Gene's ham station operates on all amateur bands from 160 meters thru 23cm using voice, data, and television.
 He also uses several handheld radios on various bands as well as his car station.
 Most of his home station as well as his mobile equipment is made by ICOM, a leader is ham equipment.
 Gene also has commercial service equipment from when he maintained his own commercial 2 way radio system.

 Gene started RV camping in 1984 with a unit inside the back of his pickup truck.
 He then purchased a 24 ft Sunline 5th wheel camper.
 When his sister unloaded their '86 30 feet Pace Arrow Class A unit after only a few months and 6000 miles of use, he jumped on the opportunity.
+The campers were all equipped with HF and VHF ham equipment.
 In 1997, he downsized to a Class B camper van, realizing the kids grew up and were no longer interested.
 After selling the van, he began missing camping.
-Time will tell.
+He claims he will get back into camping in the form of a trailer in the near future.

 In 1987, after 15 years, he sold his roller rink because of the "insurance crisis".Liability insurance was not available at any price for rinks and his bank required it.
 He operated the rink from 1985 to 1987 without liability insurance, a very uneasy situation.

 In 1988, he opened his present business in Frazer, building, repairing, and upgrading computers.
 His little store, Gene's Computer Outlet on Rt 30, is a one man operation.
 As always, he is right on top of the technology.
-Most of Gene's business, about 90 percent, is now upgrading and repairing computers.
-He finds it hard to compete with the name brand junk on the market.
-He doesn't want to get involved with "the junk".
+Most of Gene's business, about 95 percent, is now upgrading and repairing computers.
+He finds it hard to compete with the name brand junky computers on the market.
+He claims that every time he tried to get involved with low quality computers, they come back to bit him.
+For this reason, he only sells high end computers with Intel motherboards.

-Gene feels there should be a closer tie between the computer industry and the ham community, since most hams and potential hams are into their computers.
-Ham activity has suffered with the arrival of the world wide web and computers.
-He believes that the computer industry is oversaturated and that electronic engineers and RF engineers may dwindle to an alarming number.
-Computer wireless is becoming popular at present.
 He wants to share ham radio with schools and other organizations and also bring amateur radio more to the public's attention.
-The wants hams to remember to monitor the repeaters while they are surfing.on the Internet.
+The wants hams to remember to monitor the repeaters while they are surfing on the Internet.
 Although Gene enjoys surfing on the Internet, he also enjoys amateur radio even more, including APRS with his portable Toshiba Libretto Pentium, He also enjoys surfing satellite TV and his public service scanner and short wave radio.
 In the summer, he also enjoys canoeing and camping with his wife.
 He usually takes ham radio where ever he goes.
-You can find Gene on the ham radio at 146.94 or 76, 147.195, or 443.9 most of the time.
+You can find Gene on the ham radio at 146.94 or 76, 147.195, 147.21, 146.985, 224.94, 446.525, or 443.9 most of the time.

 Updated Information on status of K3DSM